 Most of this text is directly borrowed from a Wikipedia entry about land value tax which I have edited for clarity.
 Although some of the text is mine, I make no claim to originality. -Jonathan Andreas

-A land value tax (or site valuation tax) is an ad valorem tax on the unimproved value of land that, unlike typical property taxes, disregards the value of buildings, personal property and other improvements.
+A land value tax (LVT) is a tax on the unimproved value of land that, unlike typical property taxes, disregards the value of buildings, personal property and other improvements.

 The value of land can be measured using two concepts:

 - The sale price of land in fair exchange between an landowner who transfers ownership to a buyer.
 (This measurement is conditional on no LVT being applied, because when it does apply, the price is affected.)